Best Western Plus Bayside Inn

-From: The west.
+From: The east.
 Take Interstate 8 West to Highway 163 South and exit onto Ash Street.
-The BEST WESTERN PLUS Bayside Inn is located at the intersection of Columbia and Ash Street.
+The Best Western Plus Bayside Inn is located at the intersection of Columbia and Ash Street.

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.